arbor-sim/arbor/doc/dev/matrix_solver.rst

 in form of a sparse matrix, symmetric by construction.

 Note that the cable equation is non-linear as the currents :math:`I` potentially depend on :math:`V`.
-We obtain the current value of :math:`I` by splitting the full operator into the 'matrix' (described here) and 'mechanism' parts (giving the currents) and assuming one part being a constant during the update of the respective other.
+We obtain the momentary value of :math:`I` by splitting the full operator into the 'matrix' (described here) and 'mechanism' parts (giving the currents) and assuming one part being a constant during the update of the respective other.
 However, for the matrix solver, we model _linear_ dependencies